Course

 NB!
 This is an elective course and may be cancelled if fewer than 10 students are enrolled by August 20th.

-The academic content of this subject is twofold, in addition to including project work.
+The academic content of this course is twofold, in addition to including project work.

 Electrical installations:

 Introduction to modeling transmission lines and 3-phase systems.
 This includes load and short-circuit calculations, load distribution, as well as voltage drop, power and energy loss.
-The subject further includes analysis and simulation of dynamic behavior.
-The subject provides an overview of protection for distribution systems and in the network, as well as protection of cables, generators and motors.
+The course further includes analysis and simulation of dynamic behavior.
+The course provides an overview of protection for distribution systems and in the network, as well as protection of cables, generators and motors.

 Project work and professional management: